Kula Shaker: Mainstream success (1995–1999)

-In September 1995 Kula Shaker were joint winners of the in the City contest (along with Placebo), which quickly resulted in a record contract with Columbia Records, who were eager to sign another band that had the multi-platinum, crossover appeal of Oasis.
+In September 1995 Kula Shaker were joint winners of the In The City contest (along with Placebo), which quickly resulted in a record contract with Columbia Records, who were eager to sign another band that had the multi-platinum, crossover appeal of Oasis.
 A debut single, "Tattva (Lucky 13 Mix)" (later re-recorded for their debut album) was released on CD and limited 7" vinyl in January 1996, but it entered just outside the UK Top 75, at number 86.
 "Tattva" was followed quickly in April by the band's second single, "Grateful When You're Dead", a slice of Jimi Hendrix-esque rock which was to become their debut UK Top 40 single (entering at No. 35).
 Music press and public alike finally began to take notice of the band, and this sudden exposure propelled the re-released (and re-recorded) "Tattva" to No. 4 in the UK Singles Chart.
 The band's upward climb continued with their third single "Hey Dude", a more traditional rock song which was only kept off the top spot by the Spice Girls when it was released in August.

 September saw the release of the band's debut album K, which became the fastest selling debut album in Britain since Elastica's debut the previous year.
-It was eventually certified 2×Platinum by the BPI in January 1997.
+It was eventually certified 2× Platinum by the BPI in January 1997.
 The album went on to sell over 850,000 copies in the UK (double platinum), and a further 250,000 copies in the United States.

 The fourth and final single from K was "Govinda", which reached No. 7 in the UK charts in December of that year.
 "Govinda" was sung totally in Sanskrit, and mixed swirling guitars with traditional Indian music.
 Total sales for all the singles from K came to half a million.

-1997 got off to a fine start for the band with four nominations for BRIT Awards, and they subsequently took home the award for "British Breakthrough Act" at the ceremony in February.
+At the start of 1997, the band received four nominations for BRIT Awards, and they subsequently won the award for "British Breakthrough Act" at the ceremony in February.
 In the same month they released what would turn out to be their biggest hit, a cover of "Hush" (originally written by Joe South for Billy Joe Royal, and most famously performed by the British hard-rock band Deep Purple), which peaked at number 2.
 The song also proved successful in the U.S., where it was used on the soundtrack to the blockbuster movie I Know What You Did Last Summer and again in the trailer for the 2014 film Kingsman: The Secret Service.
 The song was also placed at No. 224 by Virgin Radio, in a poll for the 20th century's greatest songs.
-In the wake of the single's release, some ill-advised remarks on the traditional mystical properties of Swastikas by Crispian Mills put the band in the firing line of some of the UK press.
+In the wake of the single's release, some ill-advised remarks on the traditional mystical properties of Swastikas by Crispian Mills was criticised by the British Press.